ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### How does the Bellman Equation help us learn?

+The Bellman equation helps us to create **targets for learning**

 In supervised learning you train a neural network by minimizing the difference between the network output and the correct target for that sample

-In order to improve our approximation of a value function (i.e. a neural network) we need to create a target for each sample of experience
+In order to improve our approximation of a value function we need to **create a target** for each sample of experience

 We can then improve our approximation by minimizing a loss function

 $$ loss = target - approximation $$

 For an experience sample of $(s, a, r, s')$

 $$ loss = r + Q(s',a) - Q(s,a) $$

 This is also known as the **temporal difference error**